hisschemoller/nwjs-tutorial/README.md

 ![Mac screenshot](assets/img/mac-screenshot.jpg 'Mac screenshot')

 The file `nwjs.app` is now an executable that runs the app.
 It's the only file you need, you can delete all the other files in the download.
 Rename the file to Metronome.app.
-Doubleclick it to run the app.
+Doubleclick to run it.

 ### Mac .icns file